 Iron in the Water

 Manitoba has some very high levels of iron depending on where you happen to be situated in the province.
-Although not always you can often see signs of iron water.
+Although not always you can often see signs of what some people call iron water.
 Along with iron, you may have manganese which is a sister element commonly found with iron.
 If that wasn’t enough, many people will have a rotten egg smell coming out of the well which is hydrogen sulfide gas, also commonly found with iron but not always.
 Below I listed a couple of signs to look for.

 Signs of Iron water: